-There are some easy design decisions you can make that will help all students use your online course effectively:
+There are some design decisions you can make that will help all learners use your online course effectively:

-- Use Course Home to help familiarize your students with your course content.
+- Use the Content Overview page to help familiarize your learners with your course content.

-- Include your course syllabus as a news topic (or a link to your course syllabus) on Course Home.
+- Add your course syllabus to the Content Overview page.
 This helps all users clearly understand your course expectations up front.
-Make each syllabus item a Quicklink to the actual item in your course.
+Link each syllabus item to the actual item in your course.
 This provides a navigation shortcut to important content and helps students with learning disabilities clearly see how course content relates to course expectations.

-- Provide readings and assignments well in advance of deadlines so users can work ahead and prepare.
-Many students need the extra time to organize extra help and to read through content multiple times.
-If you use tools such as the Conditional Release tool to release course content on a module by module basis, make sure you give students plenty of time to complete each component.
-See the Cobra Learning - Setting release conditions and special access to support students with different needss topic for advice on setting release conditions in a course.
+- Provide readings well in advance of deadlines so users can work ahead and prepare.
+Many learners need the extra time to read through content multiple times.
+If you use release conditions to control when to release course content on a module by module basis, make sure you give learners plenty of time to complete each component.

-One of the most effective course design decisions you can make to improve student engagement is to offer course materials and assignments that appeal to more than one sense.
-For example, the same material or assignment can have an audio, video and text component.
-This type of redundancy helps engage students with different learning types, reinforces important concepts, and helps ensure that users with physical disabilities can access content in a suitable format.
+One of the most effective course design decisions you can make to improve engagement is to offer course materials that appeal to more than one sense.
+For example, the same material can have an audio, video, and text component.
+This type of redundancy helps engage learners with different learning types, reinforces important concepts, and helps ensure that users with physical disabilities can access content in a suitable format.

 - Use the Content tool for readings and course material.
-HTML code is easier for assistive technologies to interpret than application based files such as MS Word.
-Follow web standards, such as those described in the Cobra Learning - Meeting web content accessibility standards topic, when creating your content.
+HTML code is easier for assistive technologies to interpret than application-based files such as Microsoft Word.
+Follow web standards when creating your content.
+See also Cobra Learning - Meeting web content accessibility standards.

 - If you need to use PDF files for additional content, use optical character recognition (OCR) if you are scanning documents so the text can be read by screen readers.
 Also consider adding tags to your documents to enable screen reader users to navigate them more easily.
 For more information about PDF accessibility, go to http://webaim.org/techniques/acrobat.